Transport and phase separation of active Brownian particles in fluctuating environments: Theoretical results for a single particle

-\textit{Equilibrium initial conditions}: The choice of the initial condition for the process $\textbf{Y}$, as the sub-ordinator process, can alter the dynamics of the particle at short times \cite{sposini2018random}.
-Equilibrium initial conditions corresponds to the case where the measurement starts long after the process $\textbf{Y}$ has reached its stationary state.
-Therefore the initial value $\textbf{Y}_0$ should randomly be taken from the equilibrium Boltzmann distribution of the process $\textbf{Y}$.
-The mean value of $\varUpsilon$ is then determined by the stationary auto-correlation of Ornstein-Uhlenbeck being $\langle \varUpsilon_{st} \rangle=\langle\textbf{Y}^2_{st}\rangle=\frac{n\sigma^2 \tau_o}{2}$ for $t\gg\tau_o$.
-For such a choice of the initial conditions, the form of the PDF, ${\Upsilon}^{eq}_n(u,t)$, for the process $u(t)= \int_0^t \varUpsilon(t')dt'$ has the following form in the Laplace domain~\cite{dankel1991distribution},
+\textit{Equilibrium initial conditions}: In the following, we present results for the dynamics starting from two different initial conditions for the process $\bm{Y}$.
+These are particularly important for short times~\cite{sposini2018random}.
+Equilibrium initial conditions describes a situation where the measurement starts long after the process $\textbf{Y}$ has reached its stationary state.
+To model this situation, the initial value $\textbf{Y}_0$ is randomly taken from the equilibrium Boltzmann distribution of the process $\textbf{Y}$.
+The mean value of $\varUpsilon$ is then determined by the stationary auto-correlation function of $\bm{Y}_{st}$, $\langle \varUpsilon_{st} \rangle=\langle\textbf{Y}^2_{st}\rangle=\frac{n\sigma^2 \tau_o}{2}$ for $t\gg\tau_o$.
+For such a choice of the initial conditions, the equilibrium PDF, ${U}^{eq}_n(u,t)$, of the process $u(t)= \int_0^t \varUpsilon(t')dt'$ is given in the Laplace domain~\cite{dankel1991distribution} by

-The quantity $ \langle u\rangle$ can now be readily calculated as \mbox{$\langle u\rangle=-\frac{\partial \hat{\Upsilon}^{eq}_n(s,t)}{\partial s} \mid_{s=0} = \frac{n\sigma^2 \tau_o}{2}t$} which leads to the following expression for the MSD of the fluctuating ABP
+The quantity $ \langle u\rangle$ can now be readily calculated as \mbox{$\langle u\rangle=-\frac{\partial \hat{U}^{eq}_n(s,t)}{\partial s} \mid_{s=0} = \frac{n\sigma^2 \tau_o}{2}t$} which leads to the following expression for the MSD of the fluctuating ABP